rphardy/rphardy.github.io/_posts/2025-11-04-complex-feature-selection-in-HAR.md

 <br>
 ### Test and Training Split by Subject <a name="veccalc-split"></a>

-Since all data came from 6 subjects, and we want to use one as our test case, let's assess the breakdown by subject name and compute class proportions per subject.
+Since all data came from 6 subjects, and we want to use one as our test case, let's assess the breakdown by subject name and then let's calculate class proportions per subject.

 ```python
 class_props = (